CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

    ![](images/L05/diad5l32.png)

-1. Navigate to `https://raw.githubusercontent.com/CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/main/export-and-branch.yml` URL, Copy the full content of the file and paste it into the **export-and-branch.yml** workflow.
+1. Navigate to `https://raw.githubusercontent.com/CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/main/export-and-branch.yml` URL, copy the full content of the file and paste it into the **export-and-branch.yml** workflow.

    ![](images/L05/diad5l28u.png)